 VISIT DENVER is the premier source of information about Denver's hot spots, visitor attractions, cultural events, hotels, and more.
 For a comprehensive listing of things to do in Denver, visit www.visitdenver.com

 Public art, theatre rentals, entertainment, and more.

 Before you start your project, you need to know what regulations apply to your property and what factors may impact your project.
 You'll need to consider:

 Historic Landmark Status

-Zoning establishes standards for things like the size and location of structures and acceptable uses for your property.
-Before you begin construction, you need to be sure your project is in compliance with Denver's Zoning Ordinance.
+Zoning establishes standards for things such as the size and location of structures and acceptable uses for your property.
+Before you begin construction, you need to be sure your project is in compliance with the Denver Zoning Code.
 Use the DevelopDENVER tool to the right to determine the zoning for your property.
-Once you've found how your property is zoned, you should look up your zone district for descriptions and definitions; then, click on your neighborhood context for more information on zoning in your area.
+In the results, click on your zone district for descriptions and definitions; then, click on your neighborhood context for more information on zoning in your area.

 Location of Existing Sewer Lines

 If you plan to build a new structure over or within 2 feet of the existing sanitary sewer, you will need to replace the sanitary sewer with approved materials.
 A plumbing contractor can help you locate the sewer lines on your property.
 Visit Wastewater Sewer Use and Drainage Permit (SUDP) for application, guidelines and other specific information.
-Contact the Department of Public Works at 303-446-3759 for more details.
+Contact the Department of Public Works at 303-446-3759 for additional details.

 Listed in the order they must be obtained.
 All permits must be in hand and at site before work may begin.

 The above must be in hand before you apply for the following: